 If your teen is tired of living with crooked teeth, now is an excellent time to consider orthodontics.
-At South Florida Dental Arts we are regularly asked about Invisalign Teen® as an alternative to braces for teens.
+At South Florida Dental Arts, we regularly answer questions about Invisalign Teen® as an alternative to braces for teens.
 This product is growing in popularity as more and more teens are transforming their smile without the use of bulky and noticeable braces.
-If you live in Miami, FL or the 33155 area, we encourage you to call (305) 665-6564 and schedule an examination.
+If you live in Miami, FL or the area, we encourage you to call (305) 230-4041 and schedule an examination.
 We can let you know whether or not Invisalign® is the right solution for your child and how to get started.

 What is Invisalign Teen®?

 - Teeth stay cleaner.
 Since teeth are easier to keep clean when wearing Invisalign®, there is less of a chance of developing stains or even cavities.
 Consider this, when a person wears braces, food can become stuck all along the brackets and underneath the wires.
 These areas can be hotbeds for bacteria and plaque that can eat away at the teeth and lead to decay.
 In order to prevent this, special brushes need to be used on a daily basis so that the brackets themselves can stay relatively clean.
-This can be difficult for adults, let alone children or teens.
-This is one reason that Dr. Jorge O. Hernandez, DDS recommends Invisalign Teen®.
+Proper dental hygiene can be difficult for adults, let alone children or teens.
+This is one reason that Invisalign Teen® is an ideal treatment option.
 By removing the aligners while eating, there is nothing additional for food to get stuck on or for plaque to grow on.
 Since they come out to brush and floss, the process of oral hygiene is as convenient as it has always been.
-This makes it a win-win for oral hygiene and for the aesthetics of the smile.
+Invisalign Teen® makes a win-win for oral hygiene and for the aesthetics of the smile.

 - Better for self-esteem.
-The stigma associated with wearing braces has largely worn off but many teens are still insecure about looking different, worried about standing out, and do not like the idea of going to school with a metal mouth.
+While braces are smaller in size than in the past, many people still associate stigma with wearing braces.
+When teens hear they will need to wear braces, many may feel insecure about looking different, become worried about standing out, and dislike the idea of going to school with a metal mouth.
 At South Florida Dental Arts, we get it.
-No matter how good of a job braces can do, some teens will not consider them due to feelings of insecurity or being self-conscious.
-As a parent, we encourage you not to force the issue because braces are a long-term commitment and if they are not happy on day one, it is unlikely that they will be happy on day 500.
+No matter how efficient of a job braces can accomplish, some teens may prefer an alternative due to feelings of insecurity or being self-conscious.
+As a parent, we encourage you not to force the issue since braces are a long-term commitment and if they are not happy on day one, it is unlikely that they will be happy a few months in the process.
 Instead, we recommend using Invisalign Teen®.
-Our Miami patients love this solution because it is almost invisible.
-Most of the time, people will not even notice that your teen is wearing anything.
-This allows them to smile for their yearbook photo, or every day, without hiding their teeth.
-In fact, their smile will actually improve during the process and those improvements will be noticeable, instead of the device they are using to accomplish the changes.
+Our Miami dental office can provide a nearly invisible solution for teens that other people will have trouble noticing.
+The discreet function while wearing Invisalign Teen® allows them to smile every day without hiding their teeth.
+As the teen’s smile improves during the process, he or she will remain positive and notice the changes.

-- Teens say they’re more comfortable.
-At South Florida Dental Arts, we have heard many of our Miami, FL patients rave about how comfortable their treatment is.
-Any time you are moving teeth, there is bound to be some level of soreness.
-It is inevitable.
-Whether your teen wears metal braces or aligners, when an adjustment is made or a new aligner is put in, their teeth will be slightly sore for a day or two.
-That is perfectly natural.
-The difference in comfort comes in when considering how everything feels on a regular basis.
+- Invisalign Teen® is more comfortable.
+At South Florida Dental Arts, we hear many of our patients mention how comfortable they are during the treatment process.
+Anytime teeth move, there is bound to be some level of soreness.
+Whether your teen wears metal braces or aligners, there will be some soreness following an adjustment or switching to a new aligner.
+A small amount of soreness during an adjustment is perfectly natural.
+The difference in comfort is more noticeable when one considers how everything feels on a regular basis.
 Since traditional braces involve metal brackets and wires, that metal can rub up against the cheeks and inside of the mouth, causing irritation.
 It is not uncommon for people to get sores or cuts in their mouth as a result.
 Naturally, this is inconvenient and entirely avoidable when wearing Invisalign Teen®.
-Since the aligners are clear plastic, they are entirely smooth and your teen should remain cut and irritation free during their treatment.
+Since the aligners are clear plastic, they are smooth and will be unlikely to cut your teen’s mouth during treatment.